-- 1. The family/friend must read, and agree to follow CLOC's Visitors Guidelines and the Infectious Diseases/IPAC procedures outlined. - 2.
+- 1. The family/friend must read and agree to follow CLOC's Visitors Guidelines and the Infectious Diseases/IPAC procedures outlined. - 2.
 When people receiving supports and services through CLOC are away, they are encouraged to follow these protocols: - a.
-Practice good hand hygiene and respiratory etiquette, - b.
+Practice good hand hygiene and respiratory etiquette - b.
 Wear a face covering when not able to maintain physical distancing of 6 feet/2 meters, or as required by law.
-(CLOC will supply/make available, disposable masks.)

-- c.
-Avoid crowded indoor/outdoor interactions with others, while away from home, - d.
-Continue following physical distancing measures, - 3.
+(CLOC will supply/make available, disposable masks.) - c.
+Follow provincial social gathering regulations, while away from home - d.
+Continue following physical distancing measures - 3.
 People receiving supports and services through CLOC must 'screen out' before leaving for the overnight absence. - 4.
 Overnight absences may be changed or cancelled, without notice, based on Public Health and/or MCCSS direction.